olahallvall/TripBookingSaga/README.md

 * Wait for Azure Functions Core Tools to start up
 ![Azure Functions Core Tools](Docs/Azure_Functions_Core_Tools.png)

-* Using Postman or equivalent to make a Get-call to http://localhost:7013/api/TripBookingSaga_HttpStart
+* Use Postman or equivalent to make a Get-call to http://localhost:7013/api/TripBookingSaga_HttpStart